lhindman/cs253-lab09/README.md

 - PlaylistNode.c - Related function definitions
 - main.c - main() function

-Build the PlaylistNode class per the following specifications.
+The PlaylistNode struct as well as function declarations for the related functions described below have been provided in PlaylistNode.h.
+Please do not modify the provided PlaylistNode.h file.
+Details regarding each function as well as expected return values are included in the comments associated with each function declaration in PlaylistNode.h.
+The following is a summary of this content:

 Note: Some functions can initially be function stubs (empty functions), to be completed in later steps.

 - Private data members
    - char uniqueID[50]